cncf/toc/proposals/incubation/kyverno.md

 - Implement Kubernetes [Pod Security Standards definitions](https://kubernetes.io/docs/concepts/security/pod-security-standards/) with compatbility testing across versions
 - Standalone Kyverno CLI to check for policy compliance in CI/CD pipelines
 - Support for unit tests via CLI for policy as code best practices
-- Introduce `JMESPath` support for complex processing
+- Introduce JMESPath support for complex processing
-- `API Server Lookups` and `ConfigMap Lookups` for data-driven policies
+- API Server Lookups and ConfigMap Lookups for data-driven policies
 - Add `foreach` block for processing sub-elements in resource declarations
 - Dynamic webhook management with a fail-closed default based on the configured policy
 - Automated scale testing to measure the performance across a wide-range of clusters settings
 - Optimize memory usage for large clusters with hundreds of namespaces and thousands of resources
 - Ability to fetch and use image configuration data from OCI registries
-- Integrations with sigstore for software supply chain security verification of signatures and attestations
+- Integrations with Sigstore for software supply chain security verification of signatures and attestations

 ### Project Governance